Inside: Tips for how to discipline your toddler without punishment.

-So if a kid behaved a certain way that was out of line, they received a specific consequence.
+If a kid behaved a certain way that was out of line, they received a specific consequence.
 Every time.
-That was the key to getting them to understand that behavior was unacceptable and to change it.
-I had to give out the same consequence every time no matter which child it was.
+That was the key to getting them to understand that behavior was unacceptable and they needed to change it.

 Don’t get me wrong consistency is key in helping your kids understand limits and boundaries, but your kids will have different personalities and they will learn differently because of that.

 It’s just like with you and your sibling or best friend.
 You each will have different thresholds for what motivates you or causes you to change the way you do something.
 It’s the same for your kids.

 I had read a lot of parenting books so I thought if I did what the books said, my kid would turn out to be this angelic little person and I would never have to yell or get frustrated.